Dev Note

-Another thing to note is that C language does not have any default buffer length.
-So, you need to be careful when performing operations like concatenation.
-For example, if you use strcat
+Another important point to note is that C does not provide any default buffer length, so you need to be very cautious when performing operations like concatenation.
+For example, consider using strcat as shown below:

 #include <stdio.h>